 7. Buckingham Palace

-The moment you think of the British Royal Family, you will think about Buckingham Palace.
-This London castle is one of the most popular and famous palaces in the world.
-No first time London tour is complete without a Buckingham palace tour.
+When you think of the British Royal Family, you will think about Buckingham Palace.
+This London castle is one of the world’s most popular and famous palaces.
+No first-time London tour is complete without a Buckingham Palace tour.

-Most royal duties also take place here, including the King’s weekly meetings with the Prime Minister.
+Most royal duties also occur here, including the King’s weekly meetings with the Prime Minister.
 It is not open the entire year for visitors.
 However, you can visit the place during July and August.

-The Changing of the Guard ceremony takes place at the palace several times a day.
-Watching these red-coated, bearskin-wearing warriors (or any regiment that has the honor of “mounting the guard”) is a fantastic sight.
+The Changing of the Guard ceremony occurs at the palace several times daily.
+Watching these red-coated, bearskin-wearing warriors (or any regiment with the honor of “mounting the guard”) is a fantastic sight.

-Just bear in mind that these are highly trained, professional soldiers, protecting a national monument and a head of state; if you interfere with or mock a Guardsman, you will regret it!
+Remember that these are highly trained, professional soldiers protecting a national monument and a head of state; if you interfere with or mock a Guardsman, you will regret it!

 Timing: 9:20 am to 3:15 pm on scheduled days

 One of the most popular castles outside of London, Hever Castle is only at a distance of an hour’s train ride from London, in Hever, Kent.